snrnats/doc-centre/docfx_project/reports/api.md

 ## ATU Total Company

-The **ATU Total Company** chart shows the percentage of your total ATUs used by each of your companies.
+The **ATU Total Company** chart shows the proportion of your total ATUs usage that each of your companies has incurred.

 <a href="../images/reports/api-atu.png" target="_blank">
     <img src="../images/reports/api-atu.png"/>
 </a>

-Hoover your mouse pointer over the chart to view the ATUs used by each individual company.
+Hover your mouse pointer over the chart to view the ATUs used by each individual company.

 <a href="../images/reports/api-atu-highlight.png" target="_blank">
     <img src="../images/reports/api-atu-highlight.png"/>